beenotung/ts-liveview/README.md

 Using JSX, the string values are auto escaped, which helps to prevent XSS from dynamic content.

+### Why not using html-based template language?

+One may find it more productive to work with html-based template language like ember/angular/vue/svelte.
+However, interpreting/compiling a DSL with looping ability, conditional branching, scoped variables, reusability and testability into low-level code is rather complex.

+Instead, ts-liveview adopts a data structure DSL (dsDSL) built on the primitive data structures provided from the programming language, such as string, array, object and function.

+A thin abstraction layer is created to improve development experience (DX).

+This [article](https://www.toptal.com/software/declarative-programming) from Federico explains the pros and cons of declarative programming and dsDSL in detail.

 <span id="no-vdom-diff"></span>

 ## Why no virtual-dom diff?